mxstbr/mxstbr.com/pages/blog/technical-hindsight-spectrum.md

 😍😍😍

-I regret not taking a better look at Prisma, it could have helped us move faster and avoid a lot of bugs at the same time.
+Unfortunately Prisma didn't exist yet when we were starting out, it could have helped us move faster and avoid a lot of bugs at the same time.

 ### Avoid WYSIWYG editing